blackbaud/EJB-Learning/README.md

 * Lots of innovation and excitement but with increased complexity.
 She refer it to the "**Cambrian explosion of technical complexity**".
 * She provided 6 tips of making better technical decisions.

 1. **Technology serves the mission**.
 We do not build tech for the sake of tech.
   2. Software is the enemy.
     3. Every piece of software adds fragility and points of failure
     3. Everything you write will need to be maintained and debugged.
-      3. It is easy to add software, and hard to remove it.
+    3. It is easy to add software, and hard to remove it
   2. Can we do more with less tech?
 1. **Reuse solutions**.
 Resist software sprawl.
   2. Can you solve your problem with your existing tools?
   2. Optimize globally and not locally.
     * If you pick the perfect tool/solution for every local problem, you will have an unmanageable mess.
 1. **Create friction for adding new stuff**.
 Have a gating process for major new components.
    2. What is the relative gain?
    2. Manufacture friction if necessary